mpavankalyan63/mpavankalyan63/README.md

 *__Jan 2024 - April 2024__*

-* __Implementation and Integration__: Implementing ORB SLAM Cartographer and gmapping Algorithms within ROS framework on the masterX3 robot platform.
+* Implemented Cartographer and gmapping Algorithms within ROS framework on the masterX3 robot platform.
-* __Performance Evaluation__: Conducting comprehensive evaluations to determine the superior SLAM solution by comparing mapping accuracy, computational efficiency, and robustness of ORB SLAM, Cartographer and gmapping Algorithms.
+* Conducted comprehensive evaluations to determine the superior SLAM solution by comparing mapping accuracy, computational efficiency, and robustness of Cartographer and gmapping Algorithms
 * Enhanced algorithm selection accuracy by comparing GMapping and Cartographer, revealing that GMapping performed 30% better in simpler environments, while Cartographer excelled by 40% in more complex scenarios, highlighting the trade-offs between simplicity and complexity in SLAM systems.